VoltDB/voltdb/tests/geb/vmc/README.md

 </pre>
 So for more info, see there, or the code (especially SqlQueriesTest).

-6. If you want to run these tests regularly on your machine, you may want to set your Firefox Preferences (under Advanced, Update) to something other than "Automatically install updates" ("Check for updates, but let me choose whether to install them" is a good choice), so that your version of Firefox does not get ahead of what Selenium can handle.
+7. If you want to run these tests regularly on your machine, you may want to set your Firefox Preferences (under Advanced, Update) to something other than "Automatically install updates" ("Check for updates, but let me choose whether to install them" is a good choice), so that your version of Firefox does not get ahead of what Selenium can handle.

-7. Running the tests against Safari does not currently work, nor does running "headless" with HtmlUnit; the browsers currently supported are:
+8. Running the tests "headless" with HtmlUnit does not currently work; however, you can run "headless", without a browser, using and PhantomJS and Ghost Driver.
-Firefox, Chrome, Internet Explorer; or you can run "headless", without a browser, using and PhantomJS and Ghost Driver.
 The browser drivers are specified in:
 <pre>
     voltdb/tests/geb/vmc/src/test/resources/GebConfig.groovy
 </pre>